zigster64/datastar.zig/README.md

 In Zig 0.16 - The recommended approach here will be to use the Evented IO to create long running coroutines for those handlers that want to subscribe to topics.

-For publishing to topics, then just connect in a message bus such as NATS, and thats all thats needed.
+For publishing to topics, then just connect in a message bus such as Redis, or NATS, or Postgres listen/notify and thats all thats needed.